rosie-des/Visipomo/README.md

 - Tailwind CSS
 - Supabase

-Built by [your name] — open to feedback and opportunities.
+Built by Madison Stewart — open to feedback and opportunities.